feiskyer/kube-copilot/README.md

 ## Contribution

-The project is opensource at github [feiskyer/kube-copilot](https://github.com/feiskyer/kube-copilot) with Apache License.
+The project is opensource at github [feiskyer/kube-copilot-python](https://github.com/feiskyer/kube-copilot-python) with Apache License.
+The Go version of this project is maintained at [feiskyer/kube-copilot](https://github.com/feiskyer/kube-copilot) with same license.

 If you would like to contribute to the project, please follow these guidelines: